nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Edit candidate details: `edit`

-Edits an existing candidate in the database.
+Edits an existing candidate in the list.

 You can edit any of the valid candidate details including name, email, country and tags at the specified **INDEX**.
 Here, **INDEX** refers to the index number of candidates shown in the displayed candidate list.